outdreamer/build-a-cure-1/docs/objects/joke_definition.md

 	- high stakes situation 'breaking' converted to low stakes situation 'becoming stairs'

 - “I’m sick of following my dreams, man.
 I’m just going to ask them where they’re going, and hook up with them later.”

 	- joke type based on assumption: reification fallacy/anthropomorphization (assigning agency to inanimate objects or concepts)

+	- contrast of mundane experience (boredom) and rare or fortunate experience (interaction with dreams)

 - “I like rice.
 Rice is great when you’re hungry and you want 2,000 of something.”
 	- irrelevance: using irrelevant metadata of a meal (how many units are in it) as (comically) the primary intention for it